sprengerst/udacity_nanodegree_vr_p4/docs/README.md

 ### Findings:
 	Bad:
-		- The speed of 2 was far too high so I set it to 5
+		- The speed of 2 was far too high so I set it to 5.
 		- The camera was to near at the orbs so I placed the play waypoint away a little bit more.

 ### Iteration #2:

 	Marina, 26:
 	1.)
-Now it seems to be slower, but good
+Now it seems to be slower, but good.
 	2.)
-Seems to be good now
+Seems to be good now.

 ## Sound user test and other stuff (Final)
 ### Main Questions:
 	1.)
-How is the sound?
+Does the sound feel comfortable?
 	2.)
 Other stuff?

 ### Iteration #1:

 	Marina, 26:
 	1.)
-Failure sound is too loud
+Failure sound is far too loud.

 ### What I did:
 	1.)
-Sound volume of failure sound to 0.5 instead of 1.0
+Sound volume of failure sound to 0.5 instead of 1.0.

 ### Findings: